 Focus of the Supervisory Board’s Conferences

-In the reporting year, the Supervisory Board convened at four ordinary meetings and three extraordinary conferences, which the Executive Board also attended, provided these meetings did not concern the latter board's matters.
+In the reporting year, the Supervisory Board convened at four ordinary meetings, which the Executive Board also attended, provided these conferences did not concern the latter board's matters.
 We regularly conferred on the development of sales revenue, earnings and employment for the Group; the financial situation of the company and of its affiliates; and on strategic projects.

 Activity Report of the Committees

 Four committees support the work of the Supervisory Board.
 They prepare topics that are then dealt with by the full Supervisory Board and, in individual cases, take decisions in lieu of the full board, as far as permitted.
 The committee chairpersons reported regularly to the Supervisory Board on the details of their committee work.